software-foundations/learning-docker/course/01_introduction/README.md

 - Is a model of File System ready-only used to create containers
 - Create a layer when it startsup, and only this layer can be modified

-- Shouldn't be created by commit command
+- Shouldn't be created by commit command (it is not a good practice)
 - Should be created by a process called build (mantain trail)
 - Are storaged in the repositories on Registry (Docker Hub)
 - Are compound by one or more layers